Cider: Festivals

-The western British tradition of wassailing the apple trees and making an offering of cider and bread in Autumn to protect the fertility of the orchard appears to be a relatively ancient tradition, superficially dating back to the pre-Christian Early Medieval period.
+The western British tradition of wassailing the apple trees and making an offering of cider and bread in January to protect the fertility of the orchard appears to be a relatively ancient tradition, superficially dating back to the pre-Christian Early Medieval period.
 The autumn tradition of 'bobbing' for apples is due to the abundance of fruit at this time.

 A modern cider festival is an organised event that promotes cider and (usually) perry.
 A variety of ciders and perries will be available for tasting and buying.
 Such festivals may be organised by pubs, cider producers, or cider-promoting private organisations.

 Uses and variations

-Calvados and applejack are distilled from cider.
+Calvados and applejack are strong liquors distilled from cider.
+They differ in their geographical origin and their method of distillation.

 Calvados is made throughout Normandy, France, not just in the Calvados département.
 It is made from cider by double distillation.
 In the first pass, the result is a liquid containing 28–30% alcohol.
 After the second pass, the concentration of alcohol is about 40%.

 Applejack is a strong alcoholic beverage made in North America by concentrating cider, either by the traditional method of freeze distillation or by true evaporative distillation.
 In traditional freeze distillation, a barrel of cider is left outside during the winter.
 When the temperature is low enough, the water in the cider starts to freeze.
 If the ice is removed, the (now more concentrated) alcoholic solution is left behind in the barrel.
 If the process is repeated often enough, and the temperature is low enough, the alcohol concentration is raised to 20–30% alcohol by volume.
 Home production of applejack is popular in Europe.

 Ice cider (French: cidre de glace), originating in Quebec and inspired by ice wine, has become a Canadian speciality, now also being produced in England.
 For this product, the apples are frozen either before or after being harvested.
-Its alcohol concentration is 9–13 % ABV.
+Its alcohol concentration is 9–13% ABV.
 Cidre de glace is considered a local speciality in Quebec and can fetch high prices on the international market.
 In Canada, ice cider is produced by natural, outdoor freezing.
 In Europe and the United States, a similar product may be achieved through artificial, interior freezing, though often not under the name 'ice cider.'

 Pommeau, a popular apéritif in Normandy, is a drink produced by blending unfermented apple juice and apple brandy in the barrel (the high alcoholic content of the spirit prevents fermentation of the juice and the blend takes on the character of the aged barrel).

 Cocktails may include cider.
 Besides kir and snakebite, an example is Black Velvet in a version of which cider may replace champagne.

 Cider may also be used to make vinegar.
 Apple cider vinegar is noted for its high acidity and flavour.